NPTP/RaylTime/README.md

 > - `O` = Large floating sphere
 > - `D` = Directional light (random direction).
 Position is irrelevant, affects whole scene
 > - `L` = Invisible floating point light
-> - `^` or `>` = Moving invisible floating point light.
-The first one will create a light that moves North/South.
-The second will be East/West.
-The light will move 2 tiles away from its initial point before doubling back and covering the same distance from the start in the other direction.
+> - `^` or `>` = Moving invisible floating point light. `^` will create a light that moves North/South. `>` will be East/West.
+The light will move 2 tiles away from its initial point before doubling back and covering the same distance from the start in the other direction, passing through any walls that have been placed in this range.
 > - `C` = Ceiling light "fixture"
 > - `F` = Floor light "fixture"
 > - `N`, `S`, `E`, or `W` = Camera, with respective compass starting direction